Guide to Assisi, Italy

 Over the centuries a friary, chapels, and other buildings have surrounded the cave, but the spirit of the saint still permeates this peaceful spot.

-6. Enjoy the peaceful views over the Basilica from Piazza Superiore di San Francesco
+6. Enjoy the peaceful views from Piazza Superiore di San Francesco

 When you leave the Upper Church of the Basilica di San Francesco, you’ll be in the Piazza Superiore di San Francesco.
 Walk to the far, upward end of this airy expanse, carpeted with a well-manicured lawn, for a soothing view back to the church, with the mountains and valley in the distance.
 The busy Bar San Francesco, just off the square, is a pleasant stop for a coffee and pastry.